lanejere5/lanej5/README.md

 ### Hi! 👋

-I'm looking for work as a data scientist!
+I'm a mathematician and programmer who is looking for work as a data scientist!

 You can find a brief bio [over on my blog](https://lanej5.github.io/fastpages/about/).